obonaventure/cnp3/book-2nd/exercises/netkit-app.rst

 .. note:: Where can I find Netkit?

  Netkit_ is available at http://www.netkit.org.
-For the labs, we have built a custom netkit image which is available from :download:`/netkit/netkit-images.zip`
+For the labs, we have built a custom netkit image which is available from :download:`/netkit/netkit-images.zip` Note that this image has a size of more than 1 GByte.
+It should not be downloaded unless you are connected to a high performance network.

-There are two ways to use Netkit : The manual way, and by using pre-configured labs.
+There are two ways to use Netkit_ : The manual way, and by using pre-configured labs.
 In the first case, you boot and control each machine individually, using the commands starting with a "v" (for virtual machine).
 In the second case, you can start a whole network in a single operation.
 The commands for controlling the lab start with a "l".
 The man pages of those commands is available from http://wiki.netkit.org/man/man7/netkit.7.html

 You must be careful not to forgot to stop your virtual machines and labs, using either `vhalt` or `lhalt`.